htl-rankweil/fp_exc/README.md

 # `EXC` - EXtendable Controller (Erweiterbarer Mikrocontroller)

 The `EXC` is a microcontroller board with an [ATmega16A](#additional-information)/[ATmega164A](#additional-information).
-The Board can be powerd over USB or from an external Soruce (`9-15V`) with common Voltages of `3V3` or `5V`.
+The Board can be powerd over USB or from an external Source (`9-15V`) and used with common Voltages of `3V3` or `5V`.
 Over the USB port it is also possible to establish a serial (`uart`) connection to a computer.
-The Board itself offers an `SPI`, `I2C` interface for bus systems.
-The external interrupts of the microcontroller and the analgo input pins are connected to an interface. on connector `DP1` a [Display](#additional-information) can be connected to the board.
+The Board itself offers a `SPI`, `I2C` interface for bus systems, a interface for connection to external interrupts of the microcontroller and a analog interface for reading analog data into the microcontroller.
+At `DP1` a [Display](#additional-information) can be connected to the board.
 The available demo firmware offers a quick demonstartion of the board functionallity.
-Check the [Software](#software) passage for connection information.
+Check the [Software](#software) section to get more information.

 | Experience | Level |
 |:------------|:-----:|